python-hyper/hyper/docs/source/faq.rst

 Does ``hyper`` support HTTP/2.0 flow control?
 ---------------------------------------------

 It should!
-If you find it doesn't, that's a bug: please report it on GitHub.
+If you find it doesn't, that's a bug: please `report it on GitHub`_.

+.. _report it on GitHub: https://github.com/Lukasa/hyper/issues

 Does ``hyper`` support Server Push?
 -----------------------------------